mandeotv1234/graduation-project-be/README.md

 ### Endpoints

-1) POST /api/auth/login
+1) **POST /api/auth/login**
-- Request body: { "email": string, "password": string }
+   - Request body: `{ "email": string, "password": string }`
    - Response body (JSON):
+     ```json
      {
-    "data": { "accessToken": "...", "expiresAt": "2025-12-04T12:34:56" },
+       "data": { "accessToken": "...", "refreshToken": "...", "accessTokenExpiresAt": "...", "refreshTokenExpiresAt": "..." },
        "meta": { "timestamp": "..." },
        "code": "OK",
        "message": "Login successful"
      }
-- Server sets an HttpOnly cookie `refresh_token` (SameSite=Strict).
-The refresh token is NOT included in the JSON response.
+     ```
+   - Creates new access and refresh tokens
+   - Revokes any previous tokens for this user (single-device session)

-2) POST /api/auth/refresh
+2) **POST /api/auth/refresh**
-- No body required.
-Client must send the `refresh_token` cookie.
+   - Request body: `{ "refreshToken": string }`
-- Response body (JSON): same shape as login (new access token + `expiresAt` ISO datetime).
+   - Response body (JSON):
+     ```json
+     {
+       "data": { "accessToken": "...", "refreshToken": "...", "accessTokenExpiresAt": "...", "refreshTokenExpiresAt": "..." },
+       "meta": { "timestamp": "..." },
+       "code": "OK",
+       "message": "Token refreshed"
+     }
+     ```
-- Server rotates the refresh token, updates Redis, and sets a new HttpOnly cookie.
+   - Validates refresh token and generates new access token

-===

-Single-device session policy
+   - Detects token reuse and revokes all tokens for that user if detected
+   - Rotates refresh token

+3) **POST /api/auth/logout**
+   - Request body: `{ "refreshToken": string }`
+   - Response body (JSON):
+     ```json
+     {
+       "message": "Logout successful"
+     }
+     ```
+   - Deletes refresh token from Redis
+   - Handles expiration gracefully (logout succeeds even if token is expired)

+### Single-Device Session Policy

-- This application enforces a single active session per user by device: when a successful login occurs, any existing refresh tokens for that user (i.e., any other device/session) are revoked.
-In short: one device allowed to be logged in at a time; a new login will sign out previous session(s).
+This application enforces a **single active session per user**: when a successful login occurs, any existing refresh tokens for that user (from other devices/sessions) are revoked.
+In other words: one device allowed to be logged in at a time; a new login automatically signs out previous session(s).

-3) POST /api/auth/logout
-- No body required.
-Client must send the `refresh_token` cookie.
-- Server deletes the refresh token from Redis and clears the cookie.

-### Redis requirements
 - Redis is used to persist hashed refresh tokens with TTL (recommended: SHA-256 + pepper or BCrypt hashing).
 The project includes a `RedisConfiguration` and a `RedisRefreshTokenRepository` implementation.
 - Key pattern used: `rt:{userId}:{tokenId}` → hashedValue